ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](od_hlines2x2a.gif)](od_hlines2x2a.gif)
  [![\[IM Output\]](shadow_hlines2x2a.gif)](shadow_hlines2x2a.gif)

-As you can see this widened the range of semi-transparent pixels that use pure horizontal lines as a dither pattern.
+As you can see, this widened the range of semi-transparent pixels that use pure horizontal lines as a dither pattern.
-This gives a better better shadow effect, though it probably should only be used with a less fuzzy shadow than the example used here.
+This gives a better shadow effect, though it probably should only be used with a less fuzzy shadow than the example here.

 Note however that this type of change to a threshold is very uncommon.
 Though justified for the intended use in this case.